 What is a Nostro FCA Account?

 This is just like a normal FCA account in other countries.
 The Nostro part simply means that money in that account originated from a foreign country.
-The Reserve Bank of Zimbabwe created Nostro accounts as a way of distinguishing between RTGS dollars which were once considered US dollar and real USD.
+The Reserve Bank of Zimbabwe created Nostro accounts as a way of distinguishing between RTGS dollars which were once considered US dollars and real USD.
 Typical sources of funds in Nostro accounts can come from:

 - Export receipts for example a company sells something abroad and gets paid in foreign currency.
 That money goes into a Nostro FCA account.
 For example a Nostro FCA USD account or a Nostro FCA Rand Account